FrankKesel/xilinx_tools/kria/opencv_kernel/opencv_design.md

 ## IP Kernel Development in Vitis HLS
 * In the folder `hls` you can find a bash script `run_hls.sh` for HLS which you can use to setup the project and run it completely.
 The bash script uses the HLS configuration file `project/project.cfg`.
 Open this file with a text editor.
 You should see the specification for the _C flags_  as shown below.
   * The `-I` flag specifies the path to the Vitis Vision L1 library as a relative path.
 The starting point for this path is the folder `convolution/hls/project` (assuming that your project folder is named _convolution_).
 This means that the library has been unpacked parallel to the project folder.
 If you get errors during the execution of the bash script then please check the path to the library.
   * For the `tb.cflags` there is also a second `-I` flag which specifies the path to the OpenCV software library.
-If you installed the OpenCV library as described [here](../resources/opencv_installation.md), then the library should be found in `/opt/opencv`.
+If you installed the OpenCV library as described above, then the library should be found in `/opt/opencv`.
   * To make it clear: There are **two** OpenCV libraries, the software library installed in `/opt/opencv` and the Vitis L1 library for the OpenCV hardware kernels.
 The software library is only used in the testbench, it can _not_ be used in the C++ code for synthesis (you will get errors).
 ```
 syn.cflags=-I../../../vision_L1/include -std=c++14